" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Crispy chickpeas are more flavorful than soft chickpeas.
 Spend the time to roast them.
 Pat the chickpeas dry well before cooking.
 If they are wet they won’t crisp up.
 Unlike a basic oil dressing, a tahini-based one sticks to the vegetables much better.
 The tahini provides a body.

-Fresh lemon juice tastes better than bottled.
-Fresh lemon juice has a brighter taste.
-The bowl will keep for 2 days in the refrigerator if you put it together.
+Red onion can be sharp tasting.
+Soak sliced onion in cold water for 10 minutes to tone down the flavor.
+This recipe serves 2 people.
+Prepare a double batch to get four servings total.Fresh lemon juice has a brighter taste.
+The chickpea salad bowl will keep for 2 days in the refrigerator if you put it together.
 After 2 days the greens will start to wilt.
 Swap different vegetables based on season.
 Add bell peppers in summer.
 Add roasted squash in winter.

 Vegan Vegetable Fried Rice

-PREPARE: 15 minutes if you have cooked rice.
-TOTAL: 15 minutes
+Prepare: 15 minutes if you have cooked rice total: 15 minutes

 This fried rice is vegan, delicious and simple.